haonanhe/haonanhe.github.io/README.md

 # haonanhe.github.io
-This is Haonan He's personal page.
+This is Haonan He's personal page. :wave: